The answer varies from one married couple to another, but most couples would agree it’s one of the hardest years of marriage.

-From this, we, especially me, learned a couple of valuable lessons.
+From this, we (especially me) learned a couple of valuable lessons.

 ⇒ That we must ask each other what we meant before flying off the handle and ASSUMING.

-⇒ My spouse can’t read my mind.
+⇒ Understand my spouse can’t read my mind.

 The other theme that was throughout my journal was the character lessons I had to work on.

 For example, patience, thinking before I speak negatively, and not getting angry so quickly.
 Empathetic listening was a game changer for me.

 I failed a LOT!